 The Hama bead snowflakes on this bunting are made using the small hexagon and small circle pegboards.
 I loved coming up with the different designs, I do like making symmetrical patterns and the pegboards lend themselves perfectly to snowflakes.
 Here they are ironed and ready to go:

 I used a large needle to thread them onto some thin red cord, threading through the holes created by the melted beads.
-I threaded through two holes so that they would lie nicely flat.
-I always struggle to find somewhere to hang bunting, but Harry spotted the perfect place, across the front of our fire guard (just to confirm, we never use the fire, otherwise of course it's not the safest place to hang bunting!)
+I find that the sooner after ironing the better, as the beads are softer when they are still slightly warm.
+I threaded through two holes across the top so that they would lie nicely flat.
+I always struggle to find somewhere to hang bunting, but Harry spotted the perfect place, across the front of our fire guard (please note that we never use this fireplace, you should not hang any type of bunting above a fire that is in use)

 I think it looks really festive, and the blue and white are a lovely contrast to the other Christmas colours that we have in our decorations.